Bram2323/PB-Camera-Mod/README.md

 	<Size>
 "
 - You can get these values by loading the level in sandbox and when the camera angles are right reset the settings "Camera Position", "Camera Rotation" and "Camera Size", those are the values you have to copy

+You can always ask for help in '#pb2-mods' in the 'Poly Bridge' discord or in '#modding-help' in the 'PolyTech' discord!